 CRM negotiation is focused in the three areas of price, services, and terms and conditions.

 It's important that CRM price be considered in the context of the overall Total Cost of Ownership (TCO).

 Price negotiation will seek a lower acquisition cost and price caps if the subscription is renewed.
 Getting a low CRM software price is short lived if the renewal reverts to a higher price.
 Now is the time to negotiate CRM price protection and renewal pricing.

 To avoid hidden costs and future surprises, get everything that may impact price on the table.
 Are there extra charges for data storage, sandboxes, advanced features, customer support, etc.?
 Request a list of all available software or services from the vendor so you prevent omissions and avoid future surprises.

 And to future proof the deal it's a good idea to plan for changes in circumstances.
 For example, you want price flexibility if the company grows or declines.
 It should be as easy to scale down user licenses as it is to scale up.

 Services and support negotiation will acquire or bundle vendor services that aid the customer's implementation or production operation.
 This part of the agreement should include agreed upon performance measures and a Service Level Agreement (SLA).
-Many CRM vendors will throw in an architect or subject matter experts to assist in the CRM planning at no cost.
+Many CRM vendors will throw in an architect or subject matter expert to assist in the CRM planning at no cost.

 Terms and conditions generally include disclosures and fine print that almost exclusively benefit the CRM vendor and not the customer.
 Modifications may be needed to include rights and remedies for data privacy and security, intellectual property protection, dispute resolutions, termination provisions and simple tasks such as whether you can download your data on demand.
 CRM software contracts have a lot of fine print that must be combed through, which is why you need the advice of competent legal counsel for these and all matters related to the agreement.